 Göttingen: in der Dieterichschen Buchhandlung, 1836.

 A pioneering study of the physiology and biomechanics of motion and locomotion.
-The atlas contains illustrations that were printed directly from actual bones embedded in the printing plates.
+The atlas contains four illustrations that were printed directly from actual bones embedded in plaster of Paris.
+This is one of the only medical books that included illustrations printed by a "nature printing" process.
 Translated into English by P. Maquet and R. Furlong, as Mechanics of the human walking apparatus, Berlin: Springer, 1992.

 Subjects: Biomechanics, PHYSICAL MEDICINE / REHABILITATION › Kinesiology, PHYSIOLOGY › Biophysics